lexibank/tlopo/out/vol1/chapter6.md

-Another reconstruction, POc &ast;piri 'twist, wrap around', whose reflexes refer typically to the manufacture of rope or twine (see [Ch.4, §3.2](chapter4.md#s-3-2)), has reflexes in some languages which refer to extracting coconut milk by squeezing it through coconut fibre (MM: Kia piriki 'wring, squeeze coconut milk', NCV: Tamambo viri 'twist, plait, braid; coconut milk '.
-See also SES: Arosi biri-yi 'squeeze coconut milk through fibre').
+Another reconstruction, POc _&ast;piri_ 'twist, wrap around', whose reflexes refer typically to the manufacture of rope or twine (see [Ch.4, §3.2](chapter4.md#s-3-2)), has reflexes in some languages which refer to extracting coconut milk by squeezing it through coconut fibre (MM: Kia _piriki_ 'wring, squeeze coconut milk', NCV: Tamambo _viri_ 'twist, plait, braid; coconut milk'.
+See also SES: Arosi _biri-yi_ 'squeeze coconut milk through fibre').

 Lichtenberk writes (p.283):

 > It is not possible to detennine fully what the distinctions were among the various terms for extracting liquid, but a number of contrasts can be postulated.
-Items &ast;pipik, &ast;pisak, &ast;poji, &ast;losi took as their direct object a noun phrase referring to the object out of which liquid is extracted, whereas &ast;poRos and &ast;pirik took as their direct object a noun phrase referring to the liquid extracted. &ast;pipik and &ast;pisak referred to squeezing by pressing, while &ast;poji and &ast;losi referred to squeezing by wringing.
-The item &ast;pirik referred specifically to a wringing action, while &ast;poRos may have been an unmarked term whose meaning subsumed both pressing and wringing.
+Items _&ast;pipik_, _&ast;pisak_, _&ast;poji_, _&ast;losi_ took as their direct object a noun phrase referring to the object out of which liquid is extracted, whereas _&ast;poRos_ and _&ast;pirik_ took as their direct object a noun phrase referring to the liquid extracted. _&ast;pipik_ and _&ast;pisak_ referred to squeezing by pressing, while _&ast;poji_ and _&ast;losi_ referred to squeezing by wringing.
+The item _&ast;pirik_ referred specifically to a wringing action, while &ast;poRos may have been an unmarked term whose meaning subsumed both pressing and wringing.
 (As Ann Chowning has pointed out [pers.comm.] there are two basic ways used to extract coconut cream: wringing coconut gratings through coconut 'cloth', or squeezing them in one's hands.)

 <a id="p-171"></a>